coq/coq/doc/sphinx/practical-tools/utilities.rst

   For users of coq_makefile with version < 8.7

-  + Support for “sub-directory” is deprecated.
+  + Support for "subdirectory" is deprecated.
 To perform actions before or after the build (like invoking ``make`` on a subdirectory) one can hook in pre-all and post-all extension points.
   + ``-extra-phony`` and ``-extra`` are deprecated.
 To provide additional target